 Symptoms, diagnosis and treatment

-In a recent survey, 74% of patients and carers felt that the provision of information is the service that is most important to them.
-Use our information pages to answer ...
+In a recent survey, 74% of patients and carers felt that provision of information was the most important service.
+Use our information pages to answer any questions you may have.

-Brain tumours (tumors) are quite complex.
+Brain tumours (internationally known as 'brain tumors') are quite complex.
 At present, we know of over 140 different types of brain tumour, each with differing biological characteristics.
 Some of these characteristics determine whether a tumour is 'high grade' (what we might think of as brain cancer) or 'low grade' (non-cancerous).
 However, differences are not just biological.
 Different types of tumour may cause different side-effects, have different treatments and different prognoses.

 The information we provide is aimed at everyone, whether you are directly affected by a brain tumour or not.
 However, if you are directly affected by this disease, this information may help you in a number of ways.
 For example, it may give you a better idea of what to expect from your treatment, help you ask your doctor the right questions or it could provide you with suggestions on how to manage any symptoms and side-effects you may experience.